-For those who are concerned about Health Reform in the U.S., members of the Fellowship can also opt out since it is against our religion.
-We believe in community support and if any member has overwhelming health issues, they should contact the Church Elders.
+For those who are concerned about Health Reform in the U.S., members of the Fellowship can opt out.
+We believe in community support, and if any member has overwhelming health issues, they should contact the Church Elders.
 See the following article for more details.

 By MARC HELLER